The Camera Obscura Timeline ... up to the invention of Photography

 1664-1666

-Johann Zahn's (1641-1707) 'Oculus Artificialis Teledioptricus Sive Telescopium' was published and contains many descriptions and diagrams, illustrations and sketches of both the camera obscura and of 'the magic lantern' (an early projector or enlarger).
+Johann Zahn's (1641-1707) 'Oculus Artificialis Teledioptricus Sive Telescopium' is published and contains many descriptions and diagrams, illustrations and sketches of both the Camera Obscura and of the 'magic lantern' (an early projector or enlarger).